poviolabs/PovioKit/MIGRATING.md

 ## Migration Guides

+### Migration from versions < 1.5.0
+* [Networking] File `OAuthRequestInterceptor` has been completely removed due to some critical issues.
+We encourage you to migrate to Alamofire's `Authenticator` protocol.
+Instructions can be found [here](Resources/Networking/AlamofireNetworkClient#oauth).

 ### Migration from versions < 1.4.0
 * [UI] New product `PovioKitUI` is introduced.
 In order to use it, please re-intall dependency and select it from product selection list.
 * [Networking] Method `asJson` was marked as deprecated.
 Please stop using it soon.